 Instructions

-Add balsamic vinegar (and sweetener) to a medium-sized saucepan.
-Bring ingredients to a boil and then reduce heat to a simmer.
+- Add balsamic vinegar and sweetener, if using, to a medium-sized saucepan.
+Bring ingredients to a boil over high heat and then reduce heat to maintain a strong simmer.

 - Serving size is for 2 teaspoons of balsamic reduction without added sweetener.